 - EAST membership is NOT required for application.
 The applicant must identify a mentor to provide academic and scientific leadership.
-The mentor may not be an active or senior member of EAST but must have an expertise in the area of research.
+The mentor is not required to be an active or senior member of EAST but must have an expertise in the area of research.
 If both applicant and mentor are not members of EAST, a sponsor must be identified who is an active EAST member.
 Letters of recommendation must be submitted by the application deadline.

 - The scholarship year is July 1 - June 30.
 Applicant must agree to provide a written report on the funded project and a financial reconciliation due six months after the conclusion of the scholarship.
 Any unexpended funds from the scholarship are to be reimbursed back to the EAST Foundation

 - It is anticipated that the recipient will be present to receive the award at the EAST Annual Scientific Assemby to be held January 14-18, 2014 at the Waldorf Astoria Naples in Naples, Florida.

 - The recipient is expected to present a summary of his/her work supported through the award at the business meeting of the EAST Annual Scientific Assembly to be held January 12-16, 2016 at the JW Marriott San Antonio in San Antonio, Texas.